 - Americans eat too much of the wrong kind of food, resulting in obscenely high obesity rates for the country.

-- Our food chain is infested with overdoses of high fructose corn syrup, salt, and other unhealthy additives.
+- Our food chain is infested with overdoses of high fructose corn syrup, salt, sugar, and other unhealthy additives.

 - Americans smoke too much.

 - The country is in serious need of health care tort reform.